NewAlexandria/leadership_readme/docs-best-practices.md

 ## Best Practice
 This is more than just pedantic process.
 It gives us the highest valuation of a future audit / diligence.

 The important thing is that we use the team drives for important core files, and arguably any file.
 Without that, the team loses files when someone that leaves the company.
-Again, we should all think toward future audits and dur diligence.
+Again, we should all think toward future audits and due diligence.

 This is all an effort to get us as close as possible to enterprise-grade systems, without the overhead of them at enterprise scale.

 > Don’t hesitate in deciding where to create new files in the team share. __Organization can come later, if it inhibits your workflow.__  Ask for help or feedback.

+#### Format

+Some use the acronym ALCOA, or ALCOA+ to guide the standard of writing for docs:

+* Attributable
+* Legible
+* Contemporaneous
+* Original
+* Accurate
+* with 'plus' ideals of being Consistent and Enduring.

 ### Naming